College Basketball on ABC: 2010s

-2022-23 season

-Women's coverage overview
+2020s

 Beginning with the 2021 NCAA Division I women's basketball tournament, select women's college basketball games have also aired on ABC.
 In December 2021, the first regular season women's college basketball game aired on ABC.
+Beginning with the 2022 NCAA Division I women's basketball tournament, ABC also airs the final of the tournament, along with select weekend tournament games.